 Neil Pedersen Teachers First Chair for Excellence in Classroom Technology

 This endowed fund was created by the Foundation to honor the former CHCCS Superintendent Neil Pedersen as a part of the Teachers First campaign.
-The chair is awarded to a Career and Technical Education (CTE) teacher who best exemplifies excellence in technology instruction and skill development in their students' classroom experiences.
-Beginning in 2020, this chair will be awarded in a three-year cycle to one eligible CTE teacher.
+The chair is awarded to a Career and Technical Education (CTE) teacher who best exemplifies excellence in technology instruction and skill development in their students’ classroom experiences.
+Beginning in 2020, this chair will be awarded on a three-year cycle to one eligible CTE teacher.

 PSF/PTA Chair for Excellence in Teaching Cultural Arts

 This chair, first awarded in the 2013-14 school year, honors outstanding teachers in the district who teach music, voice, visual and dramatic arts at any grade level.
 The chair is awarded on a three-year cycle and is sponsored by PTAs district-wide.

 Mel and Zora Rashkis Chair for Excellence in Teaching Health or P.E.

 Established in 2017-18 this chair honors outstanding teachers in grades K-12 who instruct students in health and/or physical education.
 Provided by the Rashkis Trust, the chair is awarded on a three-year cycle and is named to honor the legacies of educators Mel and Zora Rashkis.

 Burton Stuart Chair for Promising New Teachers in Math or Science

 The endowed fund, created by his son, honors Bud Stuart, a long-time math teacher at Chapel Hill High School and the first recipient of the first teaching chair awarded in the district.
 First awarded in the 2013-14 school year, the Stuart Chair is presented on a three-year cycle to a beginning teacher (less than three years teaching) who shows great promise in teaching math or science in either middle or high school.